luisondevelopment0/tui-challenge/README.md

 curl --location --request GET 'https://tui-challenge.herokuapp.com/locations/cities?countryCode=es&keyword=mad&limit=10&offset=0'

 ### 3 - Get offers
-The user can search for best or cheaper hotels
+The user can search for best or cheaper hotels.
 It should include a weather object in the response.
 If not, maybe it's because accuWeather api quota, which is limited by a few requests per day;

 Parameters: